o-leolleo/blog/content/blog/a-kubernetes-terraformed-local-lab-fluentbit/index.md

 ```

 Let's break it down:
 1. The `service` section is where we define the global configuration of fluentbit, such as the log level, flush interval, etc. This section is not a part of the data flow diagram above.
-The `{{ .Values.flush }}` here and the like are handled by the helm templating engine, and are replaced by the values informed on the `values.yaml` file, which have defaults defined by the helm chart.
+The `{{ .Values.flush }}` here and the like are handled by the helm template engine, and are replaced by the values informed on the `values.yaml` file, which have defaults defined by the helm chart.
 Notice that fluentbit also listens on a port for metrics, used by prometheus to scrape monitoring data.
 2. As `inputs` we specify both containerd logs from the kubernetes containers and the host systemd logs.
 3. Here we only use the kubernetes fluentbit built-in filter to parse the kubernetes logs.
 4. Both `outputs` send the logs to the same elasticsearch instance, but we output them to different Elasticsearch indexes, informed via the `Logstash_Prefix` property.
-Notice how we _route_ the logs based on the `Match` property, this is effecitevly the router stage shown in the diagram above, and we route the logs based on the tags we've informed on our `inputs`.
+Notice how we _route_ the logs based on the `Match` property, this is effectively the router stage shown in the diagram above, and we route the logs based on the tags we've informed on our `inputs`.

 The relationship of the tail log filter and the kubernetes logs is very well discussed in the [fluentbit documentation](https://docs.fluentbit.io/manual/pipeline/filters/kubernetes).
 I'm not discussing it in much detail here, but it's worth a read if you're interested.
 For this post purposes, it's enough to know that the `.*` on `Tag kube.*` gets replaced by the absolute path of the monitored file, with slashes replaced by dots.
 Also, quoting the documentation:

 > When Kubernetes Filter runs, it will try to match all records that starts with `kube.` (note the ending dot), so records from the file mentioned above will hit the matching rule and the filter will try to enrich the records

-This is also how we match the logs on the outputs section and also explains how the `hosts.*` tagged logs are being handled, it's a similar mechanism taking place.
+This is also how we match the logs on the outputs section and it also explains how the `hosts.*` tagged logs are being handled, it's a similar mechanism taking place.
+For some reason I didn't get any `host.*` logs on my setup.

 ## A use case: splitting logs by type